 The medical industry will feel the lasting effects of coronavirus-related phishing campaigns and extortion based attempts to spread malware & other malicious activity.
 Products & websites claiming to have a cure for the coronavirus have already been identified by the Better Business Bureau and more scams are suspected to arise.

 As businesses face decisions about whether to have their workforce come into the office or work from home, employers should consider their cybersecurity policies relating to remote work.
 Businesses should understand the risks associated with remote workers and their impact.
 Organizations should make sure they have an incident response plan in place so they are prepared to respond to cyber threats.
+Secure your remote workforce from cyber threats during this time.
 If you’re a business that usually does not allow employees to work from remote locations, this is a great time to implement these cybersecurity policies & procedures.

 Use a VPN

 A Virtual Private Network (VPN) can be utilized to keep your IP address & location information safe from cyber threats.
 Using a VPN is a secure way to transport data across your company network.
 If you are connecting from a public WiFi network, it is essential to connect through a VPN.

 Bonus tip: Set the encryption level to at least 256 bit for increased security.

 Before employees are allowed to work remotely, ensure they have two-factor authentication enabled on their email accounts other access portals where available.
 This extra security layer will require an additional credential (beyond a single-password) to gain access to email and your business data.
 This is effective to prevent unauthorized users from using your computer or logging in from a remote location using a previously stolen password.